kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 **[IHP](https://ihp.digitallyinduced.com/) is a new web framework that has opened a wide door for the web development community to get into Haskell.** Like Rails and Laravel, it's great for quick prototyping, well documented and easy to use.

 It even has the pipe operator (`|>`) included making it even more similar to the Elm syntax.

-**Disclaimer: This tutorial should work for Mac and Linux.
-If you develop on Windows, it might not work without some minor tweaks on your own**

 ## Create a new IHP Project